 You know who would never even try?
 Zombies!

-I know the zombie metaphor is overused, but I’m going to use it anyway, because I find our fascination with zombies fascinating.
+I know the zombie metaphor is overused, but I’m going to use it anyway because I find our fascination with zombies fascinating.
 Zombies cannot think.
 They don’t talk.
 They are comfortable not knowing anything at all, except what they crave, which is……BRAINS!!!

-It’s almost as if zombies have some vestigial inkling that a brain is where the knowledge is, and perhaps, if they eat some brains, they will be restored.
-Except that instead eating other people’s brains just turns them into zombies too, or kills them entirely so they are not even fellow walking dead.
+It’s almost as if zombies have some vestigial inkling that a brain is where the knowledge is, and perhaps if they eat some brains, they will be restored.
+Except that instead of eating other people’s brains just turns them into zombies too, or kills them entirely so they are not even fellow walking dead.

 I think a lot of people like these zombies because they can relate.
 They are constantly “eating brains” and not getting satisfaction.
 The products of the best minds in the world, in our time and for centuries prior, are widely available.
 Yet we still can’t get satisfying answers to lots of important questions.
 Some people respond this unfortunate scenario by flailing around, dumbfounded, shouting BRAINS!!! and trying to bite everyone who isn’t like them.
 I see them here all the time.:)